sjaoudi/cuda-raytracer/FinalReport.md

 First we describe the raytracer.
 The raytracer constructs a scene object (the same as in the midterm project) and an array of lights (as described in the midterm) and triangles (a struct that we define).
-It passes this data to a CUDA kernal, which supports full two-dimensional block and thread parallelism.
+It passes this data to a CUDA kernel, which supports full two-dimensional block and thread parallelism.

-Within the kernal we reimplemented the midterm raytracer, fully supporting phong lighting.
+Within the kernel we reimplemented the midterm raytracer, fully supporting phong lighting.
 To do this on the graphics card, we had to write our own structs for triangles, 3D vectors, Rays, Lights, Materials, Views, Scenes, and Hits (all contained in structs.cpp).
-We also implemented crossproduct, dot product, and vector normalization.
+We also implemented cross product, dot product, and vector normalization.

 With these building blocks, we reimplemented the hit() function in our triangle struct, including contains() and LeftOf().